 Hosting was Pretty Bad in 2007

-Today we're blessed with many options to host a website.
+Today we're blessed with many great options to host a website.
 Most of our customers were with what I term 'legacy' hosts — companies that offered hosting from the very beginning of the web.
 They were big, clunky and expensive.
 The servers were generally old and slow, but that didn't stop them from charging $300+ a month to host a website.

 Once I found WordPress I never looked back.